-On April 23, 2002, defendant's law firm filed an action in state court in Jackson County, Missouri on behalf of Evelyn Wille against the pharmacist Robert Courtney, Eli Lilly and Company and Bristol-Myers Squibb Company.
-The lawsuit alleged that Ms. Wille was harmed because she received diluted chemotherapy medication.
-Plaintiff is the surviving widower of Evelyn Wille.
-Ms. Wille died from cancer on February 17, 2007.
+On August 22, 2002, defendant's law firm filed an action in state court in Jackson County, Missouri on behalf of plaintiffs, as heirs of Ida Waldon, against the pharmacist Robert Courtney, Eli Lilly and Company and Bristol-Myers Squibb Company.
+Ida Waldon died from cancer on July 2, 2001.
+The lawsuit alleged that Ida Waldon was harmed because she received diluted chemotherapy medication.
+Plaintiffs are surviving children of Ida Waldon - Peggy Waldon, James Waldon and Marilyn Smith.

-On November 5, 2002, Ms. Wille signed a disclosure of global settlement with Eli Lilly and Bristol-Myers.
+In November 2002, each plaintiff signed a disclosure of global settlement with Eli Lilly and Bristol-Myers.
 The disclosure document stated that there were over 300 separate lawsuits and that defendant's law firm represented the majority of the plaintiffs in those lawsuits.
 It further stated that Eli Lilly and Bristol-Myers were making a joint settlement offer to resolve all of the cases and set aside money for future cases filed against the companies.
 The disclosure makes reference to the settlement agreement.
-By signing the disclosure, Ms. Wille represented that she understood she had the right to "opt out" of the settlement agreement and to pursue her claims separately.
-She also represented that she understood that her right to receive funds would be determined by a Special Master according to the terms of the settlement agreement.
+By signing the disclosure, plaintiffs represented that they understood they had the right to "opt out" the settlement agreement and to pursue their claims separately.
+They also represented that they understood that their right to receive funds would be determined by a Special Master according to the terms of the settlement agreement.
 Under those terms, a settlement fund of not less than a specified amount or more than a specified amount would be established, with the exact amount to be determined through binding arbitration.
 Tilzer v.
 Davis, Bethune & Jones, LLC, 204 P.3d 617, 620 (Kan.
 2009).
-She further acknowledged that Eli Lilly and Bristol-Myers each offered Georgia Hayes (one of the plaintiffs bringing a similar claim) a separate settlement of approximately \$1.45 million to resolve her case and Georgia Hayes would not be participating in the distribution of funds by the Special Master.
+They further acknowledged that Eli Lilly and Bristol-Myers each offered Georgia Hayes (one of the plaintiffs bringing a similar case) a separate settlement of approximately \$1.45 million to resolve her case and Georgia Hayes would not be participating in the distribution of funds by the Special Master.
 Trial had started in Georgia Hayes' case when the global settlement was reached.

-Also on November 5, 2002, Ms. Wille signed a release and settlement agreement which stated that she understood the process by which settlement amounts would be determined by the Special Master and acknowledged that she had agreed to accept the settlement amount determined by the Special Master as a full and complete compromise of her claims.
+Also in November 2002, plaintiffs each signed a release and settlement agreement which stated that they understood the process by which settlement amounts would be determined by the Special Master and acknowledged that they had agreed to accept the settlement amount determined by the Special Master as a full and complete compromise of their claims.